Fort Worth Water Quality at a Glance

 • Level 4 (Severe): Emergency conservation measures

-Check fortworth.com/drought for current level and specific requirements.
+Check fortworth.com/drought for the current level and specific requirements.
 Violations can result in fines from $50 to $500.
+Water restrictions are a Texas-wide concern — see how neighbouring cities like Dallas and Plano manage conservation.

-Why does my water taste like chlorine sometimes?
+Why does my Fort Worth water taste like chlorine?

-Fort Worth uses both chlorination and chloramination for water disinfection to ensure safety throughout the distribution system.
-Chlorine taste or odor may be more noticeable:
+Fort Worth uses both chlorination and chloramination for disinfection to maintain safety throughout the distribution system.
+A chlorine taste or odour may be more noticeable:

-• During summer months when higher disinfectant levels are needed
+• During summer months when higher disinfectant levels are maintained

 • In areas closer to treatment plants

-This is normal and does not affect safety.
-However, chloramination creates disinfection byproducts (trihalomethanes and haloacetic acids) that exceed health guidelines.
-To reduce taste:
+This is normal and does not affect immediate safety.
+However, chloramination produces disinfection byproducts (trihalomethanes and haloacetic acids) that exceed EWG health guidelines.
+To reduce taste and exposure:

 • Refrigerate water in an open container for several hours